avarshvir/safetensor-to-gguf/README.md

 ---

 ## Which problem its Solves?
-Usually you may have to download llama cpp library and need to download safetensor locally
+Usually you may have to download llama cpp library, safetensor models locally and set the configs which sometime becomes so difficult, time consuming and resouce contraintations. so I created some scripts where you can convert safetensor weights into GGUF format and can also quantized them.
+It helps in faster development, easy to understand, and enough resource computation.
+Under the hood it uses llama for conversion.

 ---